How Does LendingTree Get Paid?

 UBS Visa Infinite Credit Card

-3x points for commercial air travel, 2x points for gas and groceries, and 1 point for all other eligible purchases
+3x points for commercial air travel, 2x points for eligible groceries, select digital entertainment, newspapers and cable TV, and 1 point for all other eligible purchases

 Flexibility